Your child is 16 to 19 or stops studying

 - are exempt from study requirements.

-- not get an income support payment in their own right
+- an income support payment in their own right

-- not get a payment from the Department of Veterans’ Affairs (DVA).
+- a payment from the Department of Veterans’ Affairs (DVA).

 Payments from DVA include: